VirtCode/hypr-dynamic-cursors/README.md

 ## compatibility
 Compatibility with other plugins is not guaranteed.
 It probably should work with most plugins, unless they also change your cursor's behaviour.
 It will however work with any cursor theme.

 Also, this plugin won't work if your hardware cusors rely on `cursor:allow_dumb_copy = true`, which is probably the case if you are on nvidia.
-You'll probably have to wait until hardware cursors are correctly supported on Hyprland.
+You'll probably have to wait until hardware cursors are correctly supported on Hyprland, and use software cursors in the meantime.

 ## development
 To work on this plugin, you can clone this repository and use the Makefile to build it.
 I suggest opening a nested Hyprland session, and loading the plugin there: